poudelprakash/poudelprakash.github.io/_posts/2019-03-17-interesting-git-commands-part-1.md

 Please take care that you have not pushed the commit to remote yet else you will have to force push after using this trick. {: .notice--info}

-## check git differences and omit whitespaces
+## Check git differences and omit whitespaces

 When you are taking over someone else's code, chances are high that they may have different editor settings than yours.